ezwang/pcr-api/api/README.md

 python ./manage.py test apiconsumer courses
 ```

-At the time of writing, there are 3 failures in the `courses` tests.
+At the time of writing, there are no failures in the test suite, but coverage is
+relatively minimal.